lfy79001/TableQAKit/README.md

 </div>

-## TableQAKit: A Toolkit for Table-based Question Answering
+# TableQAKit: A Toolkit for Table Question Answering

 # 🔥 Updates